rakhimov/scram/doc/fta_implementation.rst

 Add this XML line to basic event description: :literal:`<attributes> <attribute name="flavor" value="conditional"/> </attributes>`

-The Algorithm to Generate Minimal Cut Sets
+The Algorithms to Generate Minimal Cut Sets
 ===========================================

+- MOCUS-like algebraic algorithm:

-- Walk through the tree level by level starting from the root to leaves.
+    * Walk through the tree level by level starting from the root to leaves.
-- Update cut sets after each level.
+    * Gather cut sets after each gate.
-- Remove non-minimal cut sets according to rules.
+    * Remove non-minimal cut sets.
-- Remove cut sets that are larger than the specified maximum order.
+    * Remove cut sets that are larger than the specified maximum order.
-- Remove cut sets with lower than cutoff probability. [not implemented]
+    * Remove cut sets with lower than cutoff probability. [not implemented]

 UNITY and NULL Cases
 ====================